mnr/writing-wip/kwak-anthology.md

 Araci stepped around Dakota and through the door to his left.
 This opened to the bedroom and a small bathroom.
 The bathroom was tidy, but not spotless.
 There were two toothbrushes in a cup.
 Before Araci could access the medical records kept by the bathroom mirror he'd need a privacy waiver.
 He filed the request, but it would be days before department lawyers could get it cleared.

 Araci pulled up Dakota's public shared space, which included pictures of her in Montevideo, always smiling, often in the middle of a plaza.
-In a video dated January 2059, a boy named David Lopez appeared.
-Araci traced David back to Portland, Oregon.
+In a video dated January 2059, a boy named Robin Lopez appeared.
+Araci traced Robin back to Portland, Oregon.
 He had visited Montevideo for an open source software convention.
 Three weeks later, videos of Dakota boarding a plane to Portland for a long weekend.
-Five weeks later David returned to Montevideo, with several videos at Playa de Los Pocitos in daylight - dancing at night.
+Five weeks later Robin returned to Montevideo, with several videos at Playa de Los Pocitos in daylight - dancing at night.
 The videos became more playful and intimate, leading up to Dakota's move to Portland.

-Araci could request a DNA test, but David Lopez most certainly owned the second toothbrush.
+Araci could request a DNA test, but Robin Lopez most certainly owned the second toothbrush.
 His absence in this room was a gaping hole in the narrative.
 He wasn't a man of mystery, he had his own complete internet story.
 But he picked an interesting moment to go missing.
 Araci made a note to find him.

 To be complete, he attached a summary of Dakota's history to the case file.
 She had recently moved here from Montevideo, Uruguay, leaving behind an electrical engineer position with a publicly-held ransomware company.
 Her resume listed a current affiliation with "Abundancy," a non-profit involved in food distribution.